Vonage-Community/tutorial-interactive_tutorials/README.md

 npm run dev
 ```

 This will start your site on your local machine.
 You can now edit the tutorial content in the `src` folder.
 Tutorials support markdown, markdoc, and HTML.
-You can view some sample components in the docs folder in the repo.
+Once you are done, add a small synopsis to the README.md file in your tutorial's folder.

 ### Create the Tutorial Config